BVNCodeTech/CodeTechBVN_Logo/README.md

 # CodeTechBVN_Logo
-Logo for Team CodeTech
+Logo for Team CodeTech.
 Designed using Blender.

-By KneoXE aka Subhajit Behura
+By KneoXE, Subhajit Behura.